Community College FAQs

 Do students who complete community college earn more than students who don't?

-On average, community college students earn significantly more over their lifetimes than individuals who do not go to community college.
+On average, community college students earn significantly more over their lifetimes than high school graduates.
 Many studies have shown higher earnings for workers who earn community college awards.
 The Georgetown University Center on Education and the Workforce estimates that graduates with associate degrees make $2 million in lifetime earnings, compared with $2.8 million for bachelor’s degree holders and $1.6 million for full-time workers with a high school diploma.

 But the exact amount varies.
 It depends on the type and length of the credential and what subject is studied, with fields including engineering and health care leading to higher earnings for associate degree holders.
 Other factors include whether the student transfers to a four-year college and how well their program aligns to a bachelor's degree, as well as the strength of the labor market.